 Nina Young, an award winning photographer, was born and raised in New York City.
 While the subject matter of her photographs is the dominance of the built environment over natural life, her sincere hope is for a more balanced relationship between the two.
 To that end, she tends to idolize Sweden.
-She holds an MFA from the School of Visual Arts and a BA from Williams College and teaches web design at New York City College of Technology and Borough of Manhattan Community College.
+She holds an MFA from the School of Visual Arts and a BA from Williams College.
+She teaches photography at Carnegie Mellon University.

 Teaching Philosophy I